The Goggles of Erwin Rommel

 And when Rommel later found Gambier-Parry’s Army goggles in a staff car, he asked the British officer if he could keep them and Gambier-Parry agreed

-Jo *It amuses me that Rommel found utility in British engineering, if anything it demonstrates that he he would use a superior product.
+It amuses me that Rommel found utility in British engineering, if anything it demonstrates that he he would use a superior product.
 Even if that product came from the ‘enemy’.
 Which I think is pretty cool.

 I put enemy in inverted commas because I think Rommel saw the British as adversaries and less like enemies.
 He is after all famous for his line ‘Krieg ohne Hass’.
 War without hate.
 Yes, I realize there might be some romanticism involved… but we still give the Alexander the moniker ‘The Great’.
-Even if he was a blood thirsty homicidal maniac.
+Even if he was by most accounts a blood thirsty homicidal maniac.
 I think if you’re going to give someone the benefit of the doubt… might as well be Erwin Rommel.

 In any event I liked this story, even if it turned out to be spurious.